-I’ve been thinking a lot lately about birth certificates, and donor conception and surrogacy.
+I’ve been thinking a lot lately about birth certificates, and donor conception and surrogacy, after attending the AFCC Conference in Sydney and listening to many donor-conceived people speak about their experiences and identity.
 What is a birth certificate?
 According to the Oxford Dictionary, birth certificates are an official document issued to record a person’s birth and identify them by name, place, date of birth, and parentage.
 People use them for identity documents, and as a record of where they’ve come from.

 So really, they belong to the person who is birthed, not to the parents.
 I remember my parents keeping my original birth certificate safe, together with my sibling’s birth certificates and other important documents.
 One by one, as we reached 18 and went out into the world on our own, we were handed our birth certificate and told to go and register for our own Medicare card.
 A right of passage for most kids reaching adulthood.

 So if a birth certificate is a record of birth and parentage, what happens in a surrogacy birth when the birth certificate (recording the birth parents) is changed to list the intended parents?
 And what of any donors, who also represent part of a person’s parentage?

 Many donor-conceived people argue that the birth certificate should reflect parentage, including donors and birth parents.
 Many adopted people also believe the birth certificate should reflect the record of birth.
 Changing the birth certificate is seen by many people as an act of erasure, deleting a person’s birth heritage and replacing it with something else.
 Donor-conceived people have varying views on the issue, but one thing they usually agree on – accurate records is important for them and their identity.